Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 08:10 So having something like that pop up really easily, really helpful.

-08:13 And you can also give it you can also give it a specific date.
+08:13 And you can also give it a specific date.

 08:22 So really handy to have that around.

-08:25 There's the web HTTP server, which is built in, which is fun.
+08:25 There's the HTTP server, which is built in, which is fun.

-08:31 Actually, Jason tool lets you nicely format some Jason data.
+08:31 JSON tool lets you nicely format some JSON data.

 08:43 And I love the especially handy on a Windows machine category.

-08:58 And so having a built into Python, I didn't even know these were here like Gzip and and tar.
+08:58 And so having them built into Python, I didn't even know these were here.

-09:04 I didn't know that I could use Gzip and tar easily on Windows with just Python and Python.
+09:04 I didn't know that I could use gzip and tar easily on Windows with just Python, built in Python.

 09:10 How cool is that?

-09:22 But but some of these pretty nice.
+09:22 But some of these are pretty nice.

 09:27 Cool.